Table of Contents

 If the corporation uses the Separate Currency Pools Method for Step 3 (lines 16a through 20), the amount included on line 7b must also be allocated to determine the U.S.-connected liabilities for each currency.
-See the instructions for lines 7c below and line 17b on page 7.
+See the instructions for lines 7c below and line 17b later.
 If no liability reduction election is made for the tax year, enter -0- on line 7b.

 Corporations other than banks.
 The definition of U.S.-booked liability for a foreign corporation other than a bank is described in Regulations section 1.882-5(d)(2)(ii).
 Liabilities reflected on the Schedule L books must be recorded on such books reasonably contemporaneous to the time the liability is incurred.